learningtapestry/ssdn/docs/testing-methodology.md

 ## Development workflow

-When it comes to actual development in a serverless application like Nucleus, we'd like to consider the following stages from the point of view of a programmer, in relation to testing.
+When it comes to actual development in a serverless application like SSDN, we'd like to consider the following stages from the point of view of a programmer, in relation to testing.

 ### Local